Connect with us

 The reality is less dramatic but no less worrisome.
 The most likely use would be to destroy an enemy’s military satellites.
 Damaging navigation satellites would hinder an adversary’s ability to fight a war.
 Both precision-strike weapons and ground-based forces rely on satellite constellations like GPS or the Russian GLONASS system to find and reach targets.

-Countries may also want the ability to destroy an enemy’s space weapons, space-based missile defenses.
-While no country has deployed these weapons yet, may fear future capabilities and deploy space weapons first to hedge against this threat.
+Countries may also want the ability to destroy an enemy’s space weapons, including space-based missile defenses.
+While no country has deployed these weapons yet, leaders may fear future capabilities and deploy space weapons first to hedge against this threat.

-Most dangerously, these weapons could destroy or satellites critical to an enemy’s nuclear command, control and communications system, including early warning satellites that track missile launches and communication satellites that relay military orders.
+Most dangerously, these weapons could destroy or damage satellites critical to an enemy’s nuclear command, control and communications system, including early warning satellites that track missile launches and communication satellites that relay military orders.

 The idea of attacking an enemy’s satellites has a long history.